Blurry Vision for Up Close Objects

 Presbyopia Cause: Loss of Flexibility

 The cumulative effects of this flexibility loss are noticed around the age of 40, though some people become aware of it earlier and others later.
-This vision disorder happens whether you are nearsighted or farsighted, and it’s a natural part of aging, similar to cataracts.
+This vision change happens whether you are nearsighted or farsighted, and it is a normal part of aging.

 Symptoms